akhenakh/RocketIO/README.md

 # Socket.IO / Objective C Library

-  Interface to communicate between Objective C and [Socket.IO](http://socket.io/) with the help of websockets.
-It's completly based on [socket.IO-objc](https://raw.github.com/pkyeck/socket.IO-objc) Most dependencies have been removed from the original project.
+  Interface to communicate between Objective C and [Socket.IO](http://socket.io/)
+  with the help of websockets.
+It's completely based on [socket.IO-objc](https://raw.github.com/pkyeck/socket.IO-objc)
+  Most dependencies have been removed from the original project.
   It now uses iOS 5 JSON and iOS 4 Regex, so iOS >= 5 is needed.
   It's ARC enabled.
-  Not heavily tested but seems to works for my needs, feel free to contribute.
+  Not heavily tested but seems to work for my needs, feel free to contribute.

    * [SocketRocket](https://github.com/square/SocketRocket)